 Cognitive behavioral therapy (CBT)

 In addition to understanding your body’s response to thalassophobia, a therapist may also use a therapy technique known as cognitive behavioral therapy (CBT) — a form of psychotherapy (talk therapy) that modifies dysfunctional thoughts — to help replace your negative self-talk with more positive messages.
-CBT helps you control your thoughts instead of feeling overwhelmed by them.
+Through CBT techniques, you can learn how to control your thoughts instead of feeling overwhelmed by them.
 You may be given assignments to visit the ocean while remaining safely onshore to test some common coping mechanisms.

-Exposure therapy is a type of CBT that’s commonly used to treat phobias like thalassophobia.
+Exposure therapy is one of the types of CBT that’s commonly used to treat phobias like thalassophobia.
 This form of therapy mainly consists of gradual, repeated exposure to whatever you fear in a safe environment.
 The exposure allows you to manage and decrease your anxiety while redirecting avoidant behavior.

 While there isn’t an exact record of how many people suffer from thalassophobia specifically, there are statistics on how many people experience a phobia of some kind: an estimated 9.1% of American adults report having a phobia in the last year.